CONTEXT FOR THIS MANIFESTO

 “The need to define the principles, processes and application of science advice and to address the theoretical and practical questions regarding the independence, transparency, visibility and accountability of those who receive and provide advice has never been more important…………We call for concerted action of scientists and policy-makers to define and promulgate universal principles for developing and communicating science to inform and evaluate policy based on responsibility, integrity, independence, and accountability.”

-The International Network for Government Science Advice (INGSA) was tasked with taking this forward, and reporting back to the WSF in Jordan in November 2017.
+The International Network for Government Science Advice (INGSA) was tasked with taking this forward.